The National Fire Protection Association reports at least 40,000 pets die each year in house fires, often because of smoke inhalation.

 Once fire fighters arrive, let them know a pet is still inside.
 “It helps if you describe the pet to the crew and tell them its name and any words it might respond to,” said Powell.

 In case your pet gets lost in the confusion of a house fire, make sure he or she is microchipped and wearing a collar with identification tags attached.
-For details, see our post, “Steps You Can Take Now to Get a Lost Pet Back Home.”
+For details, see our post, “How to Get a Lost Pet Back Home.”

 For Owners of Service Animals